Japan Immigration Fees and JESTA 2026: Fee Increase, PR, Renewal and Employer Checklist

 Documents

-Application forms, reason statements, certificates, and consistency of supporting materials.
+Application forms, reason statements, certificates, translations, and consistency of supporting materials.

 Examination trend